 E10 Transfer of Custody.
 P28 custody surrendered by (surrendered custody through): E39 Actor E10 Transfer of Custody.
-P29 custody received by (received custody through): E39 Actor the painting of the Sistine Chapel (E7) carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55)
+P29 custody received by (received custody through): E39 Actor nature of an Actor's participation to be specified.

 Scope note: This property describes the active participation of an E39 Actor in an E7 Activity.